Emotions Where Art Thou: Understanding and Characterizing the Emotional Latent Space of Large Language Models: Experiments

 \subsection{Universality Analysis}

-The first step of the universality analysis was to collect the mean-pooled hidden-states of the model when text $x_i$ from dataset $D$ is input into it.
-Then the mean-pooled hidden state is either projected onto the space described in Section \ref{sec:methods} or statistics are directly derived from comparing the mean-pooled hidden states.
+Using the hidden-state representations, projections, and metrics defined in Section \ref{sec:methods}, we evaluate how consistently emotions are encoded across datasets.
+Cosine similarity operates on emotion centroids, the regression MSE is derived from a linear map fitted to all mean-pooled-level activations sharing the same emotion label, and the stress/distortion metrics operate on cross-dataset, same-emotion distance pairs defined in the synthetic and real latent spaces.

-Table \ref{tab:model_cos_mse} reports cosine similarity, regression error, and transformation statistics, each computed at every sublayer and then averaged across the full depth of the model.
-All models achieve a strong average centroid cosine similarity between emotions in real datasets and their synthetic counterparts (0.84–0.93 on average), showing that emotional categories are encoded in similar directions across domains and languages.
-Instruction-tuned models, especially LLaMA-3.1-Instruct and OLMo-v2-Instruct, show higher similarity and lower MSE than their base versions, indicating that tuning improves how closely real-emotion spaces align with the synthetic manifold.
-By contrast, spectral flatness and Frobenius norm values are similar across models and do not reliably separate base from instruct variants: LLaMA shows a slight increase with tuning, OLMo shows none or a decrease, and Ministral lies in the same range.
-This suggests that the improved alignment is not due to stronger or more isotropic transformations, but rather to better-aligned underlying representations.
+Table \ref{tab:universality_metrics_abbr} shows that all models exhibit high centroid cosine similarity between real and synthetic emotion directions (0.83–0.93), indicating stable cross-dataset encoding of emotional categories.
+English datasets are only marginally higher than non-English ones, suggesting near-equivalent representational fidelity across languages.
+Instruction-tuned variants show higher cosine similarity and lower regression error than their base models, reflecting closer alignment to the synthetic manifold.
+MSE values are broadly comparable across languages, with differences well within variance.
+By contrast, spectral flatness and Frobenius norms remain broadly similar across models and do not distinguish base from instruct variants: LLaMA shows a minor increase with tuning, OLMo shows none or a decrease, and Ministral remains in the same range.
+This pattern suggests that tuning improves representational alignment rather than relying on larger or more isotropic transformations.